cvat-ai/cvat/site/README.md

 ### Start site localy

 To start the site locally, you need a recent [extended version hugo](https://github.com/gohugoio/hugo/releases) (recommend version 0.75.0 or later).
 Open the most recent release and scroll down until you find a list of Extended versions.
+[Read more](https://gohugo.io/getting-started/installing/#quick-install)

-Add a path to "hugo" in the "Path" variable environment.
+Add a path to "hugo" in the "Path" environment variable.

 Clone a repository branch containing the site.
 For example, using a git command: